PecanProject/betydbdoc-dataentry/Extracting Data From Figures.md

 #  Extracting information from figures \label{sec:extracting-data}

+The easiest program to use for extracting points is [WebPlotDigitzer](http://arohatgi.info/WebPlotDigitizer/app/).
+WebPlotDigitizer is free, browser-based, and cross-platform.
+Extracts data from images.
+Demo [here](http://blog.plot.ly/post/70293893434/automatically-grab-data-from-an-image-with).

 To extract information from a figure, the general method is:

 1. upload an image